openweave/openweave-tlv-schema/README.md

 ## Weave TLV Schema Language

 The _Weave TLV Schema_ language provides a simple textual format for describing data and other constructs typically used in Weave-based applications.
-Its primary use is to describe the structure of data encoded in Weave TLV format, a compact binary data format targeting constrained IoT devices.
-However, TLV schemas can also describe higher level Weave constructs such as Weave profiles, message types and status codes.
+Its primary use is in describing the structure of data encoded in Weave TLV format, a compact binary data format targeting constrained IoT devices.
+Weave TLV schemas can also describe higher-level Weave constructs such as Weave profiles, message types and status codes.
 Emphasis is placed on the inherent readability of the language, making it well suited for use in protocol documentation and formal specifications.

-Additionally, tools are provided for generating source code that can be used when building Weave-based applications.
+The specification for the Weave TLV Schema language can be found in the openweave-core repository: [weave-tlv-schema.pdf](https://github.com/openweave/openweave-core/blob/master/doc/specs/weave-tlv-schema.pdf).

+The Weave TLV encoding format sees use in a variety of contexts, including the over-the-wire representation of message payloads and storage of persistent data on embedded devices.
+Although invented for use in the Weave suite of protocols, Weave TLV is a general-purpose format that is suitable for use wherever a low-overhead data representation is needed.

+The Weave TLV encoding format is described here: [weave-tlv-format.pdf](https://github.com/openweave/openweave-core/blob/master/doc/specs/weave-tlv-format.pdf)

 ## Building and Installing